Fox's Book of Martyrs

 Other

-who, from that consideration, proceeded cheerfully on their journey; but when
+consideration, proceeded cheerfully on their journey; but when the treacherous

-the treacherous papists had got them to a convenient spot, they butchered them
+papists had got them to a convenient spot, they

 One

-and drowned.
-One woman, named Campbell, finding no probability of escaping,
+into the river, and drowned.
+One woman, named Campbell, finding no probability

-suddenly clasped one of the chief of the papists in her arms, and held him so
+of escaping, suddenly clasped one of the chief of the papists in her arms, and

 In